-We estimate the change ratio of the lattice constant $c$ as a function of temperature ($\Delta c / \Delta T$); Figure \ref{c/T_vs_c/a} illustrates $c/a$ at room temperature dependence for $\Delta c / \Delta T$. $\Delta c / \Delta T$ was obtained from the slope evaluated in Figure \ref{rel_change}(b).
-In this study, the whole temperatures were approximated as linear and fitted to the results for each compound.
-The $\Delta c/\Delta T$ of CoZr$_2$, (Co,Rh,Ir)Zr$_2$, (Fe,Co,Ni)Zr$_2$, (Co,Ni,Cu,Rh,Ir)Zr$_2$, and (Fe,Co,Ni,Rh,Ir)Zr$_2$ exhibiting NTE was negative, while that of NiZr$_2$ exhibiting PTE was positive.
-The $\Delta c/\Delta T$ of (Fe,Co,Ni,Cu,Ga)Zr$_2$ with a small temperature dependence of the lattice constant $c$ was near zero.
-Figure 6 clearly demonstrates the correlation between $\Delta c/\Delta T$ and $c/a$. $\Delta c/\Delta T$ increased as $c/a$ decreased, and the sign of the $\Delta c/\Delta T$ changed from negative to positive, that is from NTE to PTE at a boundary of around $c/a \sim$ 0.83 by tuning $c/a$.
-In this experiment, $\Delta S_{\rm{mix}}$ at the $Tr$ sites was different, which possibly affected the temperature dependence of the lattice constant $c$.
-This experiment does not exclude the possibility that the difference in $\Delta S_{\rm{mix}}$ of the $Tr$ sites affected the electronic state and caused anisotropic thermal expansion.
+In Figure 4(b), we depict the linear TEC along the c-axis $\alpha_c$ as a function of the $c/a$ ratio at room temperature.
+Figure 4(b) clearly illustrates the relationship between $\alpha_c$ and $c/a$, with $\alpha_c$ increasing as $c/a$ decreases, and the sign of $\alpha_c$ switching from negative to positive at a threshold of approximately $c/a \sim$ 0.83 by manipulating $c/a$.
+During this experiment, the mixing entropy $\Delta S_{\rm{mix}}$ at the $Tr$ sites varied, which may have influenced the temperature dependence of the lattice constant $c$.
+This experiment does not rule out the possibility that the disparity in $\Delta S_{\rm{mix}}$ at the $Tr$ sites affected the electronic state and resulted in anisotropic thermal expansion.